Midnights with Menka

-Midnights With Menka, is a 2018 Gujarati comedy-drama film produced by Rashmin Majithia and written and directed by Viral Shah.
-This is a fake biopic of Gujarati film’s superstar Malhar Thakar, who finds a quick hack to his way to stardom followed by the consequences he has to face.
+Midnights With Menka is a 2018 Gujarati comedy drama film produced by Rashmin Majithia under the banner Coconut Motion Pictures, and written and directed by Viral Shah.
+The film is about a fake biopic of Gujarati movie star Malhar Thakar, who finds a quick hack to his way to stardom followed by the consequences he has to face.

 Plot

-‘Midnights With Menka’ revolves around Malhar Thakar, the superstar of Gujarati film world and his rich best friend Hardik, his biggest fangirl, Esha and his suboptimal sister Riya.
+Midnights With Menka revolves around Malhar Thakar, the superstar of the world of Gujarati cinema and his rich best friend Hardik, his biggest fangirl Esha, and his suboptimal sister Riya.

 Hunger for success and fame leads them to indulge in some undesirable scenarios and obstacles, making their troubled lives even harder.
 Seeking a way to save their doomed worlds, they take a bouncy ride through friendship, fame, humour, love and a plethora of emotions.

-Will Malhar and gang overcome these situations?
-Or will the situations get the best of them?